sumon-ohid/42-minishell/README.md

 # Minishell
 ## As beautiful as a shell
 Minishell is one of the largest project in 42 School.
 It took us almost 2 months to evaluate the project.
 But we learnt so much through out this time.
 Also this is our first team project.
-Through this project we learnt how computer executes a command, proccesses, builtins (echo , export etc.) and so on.
-We learnt how to contribute and split problems with others on the same project and come up with a solution.
-Overall it's a full-stack , real-world, useful, stressful and fun project.
+Through this project we learnt how computer executes a command, how proccesses work, how some builtins (echo , export etc.) works , how signal works and so on.
+We learnt how to contribute and split problems with others on the same project, share ideas and knowledge and eventually come up with solution.
+Overall it's a full-stack , real-world, useful, sometimes stressful and very intersting project.

 ## Features